Building Excitement, Engagement & Achievement in Writing with Dr Murray Gadd

 By purchasing an annual membership licence for this on-line tool, schools/teachers will have full access to our Video Lessons website section which will include:

-- 16 Murray ‘Reads and Writes From’ video lessons (plus an introductory talk).
+- Access to all Murray ‘Reads and Writes From’ Video Lessons (currently 19 videos plus an introductory talk).
 These cover a range of fiction and non-fiction topics.
-For each lesson, a downloadable ‘teacher notes’ resource on how the lesson can be used within the classroom programme.
+For each lesson, you can download / print the ‘Teacher Notes’ on how the lesson can be used within the classroom programme.

-- Three new videoed writing lessons (by Murray) at the beginning of each term: one for the junior school; one for the middle school; one for the senior school.
+- Three new video writing lessons (by Murray) at the beginning of each new school term (NZ): one for the junior school; one for the middle school; one for the senior school.
 Some will be based in picture books; some will be based on other sources of motivation.These also will be accompanied by downloadable ‘teacher notes’ on how lessons can be used within the classroom programme.

-- Three videoed Murray-talks at the beginning of each term on topics related to the effective teaching of writing.
+- Three new Murray Talks’ Videos at the beginning of each new (NZ) term on topics related to the effective teaching of writing.
 All talks will relate directly to the classroom and will be research- and evidence-based.